helm/charts/incubator/riemann/README.md

 # Riemann Helm Chart

 Riemann is an event stream processor for monitoring distributed systems.
-The heart of Riemann is in it's clojure based stream configurations.
+The heart of Riemann is in its clojure based stream configurations.
 Read more about Riemann at [http://riemann.io/](http://riemann.io/).

 Riemann was created by [Kyle Kingsbury](https://github.com/aphyr) with help from many others.